McCain Announces Opposition To Obamacare Repeal Bill, Possibly Dooming It

 Collins is widely believed to be opposed to Graham-Cassidy, as she has voted against all previous versions of GOP repeal bills, but she has not yet made her position on this bill public.
 She has, however, criticized Graham-Cassidy and echoed McCain's calls for bipartisan efforts to address health care concerns.

-Likewise, Murkowski voted against the previous GOP health care bills, and has not yet declared her position.
-The Trump administration and GOP Senate leaders have been in ongoing negotiations to try and win her vote.
+Likewise, Murkowski voted against the previous GOP health care bills and has not yet declared her position.
+The Trump administration and GOP Senate leaders have been in ongoing negotiations to try to win her vote.

 If one of the two senators announces opposition to the latest bill, it cannot pass the Senate.
 GOP leaders have said this is the last attempt they will make to repeal Obamacare ahead of the Sept.
 30 deadline, when special budget rules expire that allow Republicans to pass a bill with just 50 votes.

 The bill, authored by Sens.
 Lindsey Graham of South Carolina and Bill Cassidy of Louisiana, is the most far-reaching GOP proposal to date to undo Obamacare.
-The bill repeals key pillars of the law, like the individual mandate, loosens its federal regulations, like those affecting pre-existing conditions, and fundamentally overhauls Medicaid from an open-ended federal guarantee to a capped funding program directly to the states.
+The bill repeals key pillars of the law, such as the individual mandate; loosens its federal regulations, like those affecting pre-existing conditions; and fundamentally overhauls Medicaid, changing it from an open-ended federal guarantee to a program of capped funding directly to the states.

-McCain said his opposition is not based on the substance of the bill, but rather how it was put together.
+McCain said his opposition is not based on the substance of the bill but rather how it was put together.
 "I would consider supporting legislation similar to that offered by my friends Senators Graham and Cassidy were it the product of extensive hearings, debate and amendment.
 But that has not been the case," he said.

 This is a familiar role for McCain, who cast the decisive vote back in July that derailed an earlier version of the party's health care bill.
 His vote came just days after he was diagnosed with a severe form of brain cancer, for which he is undergoing chemotherapy and radiation treatments at the National Institutes of Health.